e-n-f/if-then-else/if-then-else.md

 ![algol](https://user-images.githubusercontent.com/1951835/53220700-bf6aae00-361a-11e9-835d-27b359b4fb14.png)

-In 1958, two different national organizations began projects to develop programming languages that were not tied to one particular machine from one particular manufacturer.
-By being machine-independent they could try to think about what would be the most natural way for people to talk about a process rather than what was the most straightforward to implement it on some particular machine.
+All these programming languages were associated with a particular computer from a particular manufacturer.
+In 1958, two American and German computing organizations began a joint project to develop a standard machine-independent language that would natural for people to talk about rather than natural to implement on some particular machine.
+Each group brought a draft proposal to the joint conference.

 * https://dl.acm.org/citation.cfm?id=800025